gocloudwave/OpSus_WindowsReboot/README.md

 2. Run `Restart-Windows.ps1`.
 3. The script will prompt the user for the settings.json file location.
    - This is useful if you want to have a settings file for each customer.
-4. The script will prompt the user for a CSV file listing VM Names, Process, BootGroup, and (optionally) ShutdownGroup and Stage.
-5. Enter credentials needed to connect to Thycotic.
+4. Enter credentials needed to connect to Thycotic.
    - If the user enters incorrect credentials twice, the script will skip connecting to Thycotic.
    - If Thycotic is down, the script will prompt the user to enter AD and Local Machine Administrator credentials manually.
-6. Select the secret name for the AD user.
+5. Select the secret name for the AD user.
    - Cancel later prompts the user to manually enter the credentials.
-7. Select the secret name for the Local Machine Administrator user.
+6. Select the secret name for the Local Machine Administrator user.
    - Cancel later prompts the user to manually enter the credentials.
-8. If no secrets exist with the Active Directory or Local Windows templates, the script will prompt the user to enter the credentials manually.
+7. If no secrets exist with the Active Directory or Local Windows templates, the script will prompt the user to enter the credentials manually.
-9. The script will output its actions to the screen while it runs.
+8. The script will output its actions to the screen while it runs.
    - The script will appear frozen if the required services on a server do not start.
 If this happens, the end user must take action to start the services manually and the script will continue as planned.
-10. The script will display a `Done` dialog box when it completes that states how long the script took to run.
+9. The script will display a `Done` dialog box when it completes that states how long the script took to run.